mosra/magnum-bindings/doc/python/corrade.containers.rst

         :ref:`format <MutableStridedArrayView1D.format>` is not one of
         :py:`'b'`, :py:`'B'`, :py:`'h'`, :py:`'H'`, :py:`'i'`, :py:`'I'`,
         :py:`'q'`, :py:`'Q'`, :py:`'f'` or :py:`'d'`
-.. py:function:: corrade.containers.MutableStridedArrayView1D.__setitem__(self, i: int, value: handle)
+.. py:function:: corrade.containers.MutableStridedArrayView1D.__setitem__(self, i: int, value: object)
     :raise IndexError: If :p:`i` is out of range
     :raise NotImplementedError: If the view was created from a buffer and :ref:`format <MutableStridedArrayView1D.format>` is not one of